|

 Coding

-Debugging even short numerical codes can take many hours.
-In order to reduce the time required to obtain working codes, here are several suggestions:- One approach to coding is to sit down and start typing before you have a clear idea in your mind about how a method works.
+- One approach to coding is to sit down and start typing before you have a clear idea in your mind about how a method works.
 This shortcut is useful to get a quick and dirty code but increases debugging time down the road.
-A better way is to map out on paper how the algorithm works and derive key lines of code first.
+A better way is to map out on paper how the algorithm works and derive key lines of code from relevant equations.
 Save these notes for your assignments and turn them in as documentation.
-Flow charts generally aren't useful, as numerical codes do not tend to have many branch points.

 - The worst debugging technique is to change numbers or commands blindly and rerun the code over and over again.
 This is useful in rare situations such as fixing a minus sign you don't care to derive by hand, but is most often a waste of time.
+Instead, break your code into sections and test each separately.
+It is extremely difficult to simultaneously debug more than one complex code segment.

 - Grab a snack and let your code sit for a while, then come back and read over it slowly.
 Bugs will jump out at you.